PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:27:38
+Last updated: 2024-04-02 19:28:11
-Random Quote: The most I can do for my friend is simply be his friend. - Henry David Thoreau
+Random Quote: The language of friendship is not words but meanings. - Henry David Thoreau